dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-enabling-continuous-integration-with-github.md

 <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/61536c9-Screen_Shot_2019-02-08_at_9.46.29_PM.png" title=""/>

-This will instruct dbt Cloud to run the job whenever a pull request or commit is made, rather than on a schedule.
+This tells dbt Cloud to run the job whenever a pull request or commit is made, rather than on a schedule.
 Be sure to turn the schedule of the job off if you don't want it to also run on a time-based cadence.